2025–26 Notre Dame Fighting Irish men's basketball team

+The Fighting Irish finished the season 13–18 and 4–14 in ACC play to finish in a tie for sixteenth place.
+They did not qualify for the 2026 ACC tournament and were not invited to a post-season tournament.

 Previous season

 The Fighting Irish finished the season 15–18 and 8–12 in ACC play to finish in a five-way tie for ninth place.
 As the twelfth seed in the 2025 ACC tournament, they faced thirteenth-seed Pittsburgh in the First Round, a rematch of a game played just seventeen days earlier.
 The team won a low-scoring affair 55–54.
 They then were defeated in the Second Round by fifth-seed North Carolina.
 They were not invited to the NCAA tournament or the NIT.